pmeising/42Wolfsburg_Core_Curriculum/README.md

 # 42Wolfsburg_Core_Curriculum

 Level 0:
 - Libft:
 *  First C project to get familiar with String manipulation and list iteration.

 Level 1:
 - B2BR:
 * First look into Virtual Machines, Linux OS, System Administration and Bash Scripting
-        *
+* "This project aims to introduce you to the wonderful world of virtualization.
+You will create your first machine in VirtualBox (or UTM if you can’t use VirtualBox) under specific instructions.
+Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules."

     - get_next_line
     - ft_printf